AnyaKovalenko/ARTIC-HELP/README.md

 ##  Description

-This data supports the evaluation of **ARTIC-HELP workflows**
+This data supports evaluation of **ARTIC-HELP**
-(**H**omebrew **E**nzymes for **L**ibrary **P**reparation), designed as a flexible alternative to the ARTIC LoCost protocol.
-We designed HELP to include open-source substitutes for all key enzymatic steps in the native barcoding workflow (ONT), including end-repair, barcode ligation, and adapter ligation, making the workflow broadly applicable to any laboratory using nanopore sequencing.
-Rather than aiming to replace commercial enzyme mixes entirely, we focused on providing practical alternatives that use enzymes and buffers commonly found in standard molecular biology laboratories.
+(**H**omebrew **E**nzymes for **L**ibrary **P**reparation), designed as a flexible alternative to ARTIC LoCost protocol.
+HELP offers open-source substitutes for all key enzymatic steps in the native barcoding workflow (ONT), including end-repair, barcode ligation, and adapter ligation, making the workflow broadly applicable to any laboratory using nanopore sequencing.
+The goal is to complement (not replace) commercial mixes with practical options that most molecular biology labs already have on hand.

 Study Aim: Reducing supply chain dependencies for viral sequencing using ARTIC-HELP workflows